paulkr/overhang.js/README.md

 overHang.js
 ===========

-Over Hang is a JQuery plugin that displays sleek, instant notifications, confirmations or prompts inside a given element.
+`overHang.js` is a JQuery plugin that displays sleek, instant notifications, confirmations or prompts inside a given element.

 The Idea
 --------